 Cities need green spaces to temper the chaos, and the mental health benefits of urban refuges are very real.
 People need to have quiet sanctuaries: places far from the maddening crowd.
 25% of the UK workforce work in an office.
 Office workers need a lunchtime excursion to a city square or local park to calm the nerves and soothe the soul before returning to the impersonal barren wastes of the typical office.

 People in cities have increasingly become divorced from nature and they need to reconnect.
-This nature connection is important to people of all ages but is particularly important for people at risk of developing a mental health problem or for those who need support to manage an existing problem.
+This nature connection is important to people of all ages but it is particularly important for people at risk of developing a mental health problem, or for those who need support to manage an existing problem.
 Ecotherapy, community gardening and social farming allow people not only to reconnect with nature but also with each other.
 School children, those patients recovering from chemotherapy, or former addicts rehabilitating from substance dependence, can also benefit from ecotherapy.

 The Green Gym concept is a registered trade mark and was created by TCV and Dr. William Bird.
-It was piloted as an ecotherapy by Sonning Common Health Centre in 1997, and by Brighton and Hove Health Authority in 1999.
-The Green Gym is unique amongst other environmental projects in that it aims to improve an individual’s health and wellbeing.
+It was piloted as an ecotherapy by Sonning Common Health Centre in 1997, and then by Brighton and Hove Health Authority in 1999.
+The Green Gym was unique amongst other environmental projects in that it aims to improve an individual’s health and wellbeing.
 The Green Gym has been the subject of three independent evaluations by Oxford Brookes University Centre for Healthcare Research and Development.

 The Green Gym enables individuals to improve their health through involvement in practical conservation activities.
 It offers conservation work instead of a conventional gym and promotes mental health through time spent in green spaces.
 It is simply a fantastic way of keeping fit and reconnecting with nature, while helping others.
 100% of participants surveyed by a National Evaluation agreed that taking part in a Green Gym boosted their health, self-worth and their confidence.